 The worst itching of all comes in the early days — the make or break days, when an itch can be so bad you begin to seriously consider staying clean shaven for the rest of your days.
 Nothing wrong with that of course, except that your face looks better with a beard.

-The early growth itch is as a result of your years spent shaving.
+The early itchy growth is as a result of your years spent shaving.
 Shaving sharpens the hair and makes it coarse like sandpaper (which is why stubble is rough to the touch).
 The coarse hair breaks through and irritates the skin, which results in inflammation and dryness.
 These things combined cause the untold itchiness which I’m feeling just writing this.

 So that’s the problem.
 Now for the solution.

-How to stop your beard from itching
+How to stop your itchy beard

 Washing your beard helps get rid of all that dead skin and bits of debris that cause you to scratch your face like a dog with fleas.